tiagodeliberali/blog/docs/multiple_consumers.md

 ## Improved communication

-Also, an area that needed more attention is the `communication` module.
+An area that needed more attention is the `communication` module.
 Here, we have a place to deal with byte streams, define the actions the system can deal with, and the responses it can return.
 We defined our binary protocol in a way that it will be easy to maintain and expand.
 Also, we added some tests to preserve functionality, since it is an area that is better defined now.

 ```rust
 pub enum Action {